JacopoRaffi/Husky_Robot_Navigation/README.md

 # Braitenberg vehicle navigation

 A Braitenberg vehicle has to navigate a maze using its on-board camera.
-The robot will move towards visual guides so to guide the robot towards the exit.
+The robot moves towards visual cues to guide it towards the exit.